Back to beers for AB InBev after failed Asian float

-BRUSSELS, July 15 (Reuters) - AB InBev’s cancelled Asian stock market listing will slow but not derail the world’s largest brewer’s efforts to cut its debt mountain, delaying future acquisitions and prioritising its main challenge - selling more beers.
+BRUSSELS (Reuters) - AB InBev’s (ABI.BR) canceled Asian stock market listing will slow but not derail the world’s largest brewer’s efforts to cut its debt mountain, delaying future acquisitions and prioritizing its main challenge - selling more beers.

 The Belgium-based company on Friday shelved plans to list its Asian Pacific business in Hong Kong in what would have been the world’s biggest initial public offering so far this year.